Min-Hero-Tower-of-Sages/MinHeroMods/README.md

 ### MOD TOGGLES
 You can only toggle mods at the beginning of a save.
-Due to the method that I have constructed the mod toggles, you have to do certain "mods" in batches.
-See "MINIONS" tab in "Content" here for what ones need to be toggled simultaneously.
+Due to the method that I have constructed the mod toggles, you can toggle the minion corresponding to a "species" toggle all of them.
+Make sure to double-check if the minions are actually there!
+You can do this by immediately opening the Minionpedia, and seeing how many extra minions beyond 101 there are.
+This should correspond to the number of minions you added.
+For example, adding Zanyu, and Stingaray, would mean 3 extra minions, so if you don't see a number 104, then you've not actually toggled them!

 ## CURRENT VERSION:
-### Technical:
-* Generates DexID for new minions
-* Multiplayer code added (UNTESTED)
-* Rearrangement of features to accommodate for modloader system
-* Saves modded minions by ModName instead of DexID
-* Able to load mod config successfully
-* Removed remnants of sitelock (yes there was one)
-* Added mod config menu background image
-* Toggles added
+The latest *committed* version, the default.swf that you find here, and not in releases.
+Content made in a release is detailed in its release notes
 ### Content:

 #### MINIONS